smartdevicelink/sdl_markdown_spec/README.md

 ---
 ```

+## HTML
+DocDown converts documents from Markdown into HTML, therefore most HTML tags are supported.
+Use HTML tags with caution as each template can render the them differently leading to unexpected outcomes.

 ## Language Support
 Localization of files is handled by appending the language code to the file itself.
 Directories currently cannot be localized.
 The default language is `_en_us` and is optional.
 Assets can be localized as well, in the same fashion.